Global Counterfactual Explainer for Graph Neural Networks: Global Counterfactual Explanations

-We show that given any instance of a maximum coverage problem $\langle \mathcal{S}, U\rangle$, it can be mapped to the GCE problem.
-Specifically, we assume that each element $u_i$ in $U$ corresponds to an input undesired graph $G_i$.
-For $u_i$, assume a (star) graph with a center node with empty label and $n$ nodes with empty labels except the node at $i$-th position that has label $u_i$.
-For $S_i$, assume similar graph with a center node with blank label and nodes with labels with the elements in $S_i$ in their corresponding positions.
-The edit operations that are allowed are either making a node label blank or add a new label in their position and but not both.
-So, each $S_i$ corresponds to a $C_i \in \mathbb{C}$ and $d(G_j, C_i) \leq \theta\}|$ \textit{iff} $u_j\in S_i$ where $\theta$ is assumed large enough.
-Note that with this construction, it is easy to see that an optimal solution for this instance of the GCE problem is the optimal solution for the corresponding instance of the maximum coverage problem. \looseness=-1 \end{proof}
+We show that given any instance of a maximum coverage problem $\langle \mathcal{S}, U\rangle$, it can be mapped to a GCE problem.
+For $u_i$, we construct a star graph with a center node with an empty label and $n$ leaf nodes with $n-1$ empty labels and one label $u_i$.
+For $S_i$, we construct a similar star graph with a center node with a special label $\gamma$ and $n$ leaf nodes with $|S_i|$ labeled with the elements in $S_i$ and $n-|S_i|$ with empty labels.
+The classifier $\phi$ classifies a graph as a desired one if and only if it is a star graph with a $\gamma$-labeled central node and $n$ leaf nodes with a set of labels among $\mathcal{S}=\{S_{1},\cdots,S_{m}\}$.
+The allowed edit operations are either adding or deleting a set of labels (as a single edit), but not both together.
+So, each $S_i$ corresponds to a counterfactual candidate $C_i$ and $d(G_j, C_i) \leq \theta = 1$ if and only if $u_j\in S_i$.
+With this construction, it is easy to see that an optimal solution for this instance of GCE is the optimal solution for the corresponding instance of the maximum coverage problem. \end{proof}

-Owing to NP-hardness, it is not feasible to identify the optimal solution for the GCE problem in polynomial time.
-In the next section, we will introduce \name, an effective and efficient heuristic that solves the GCE problem.
+Owing to NP-hardness, it is not feasible to identify the optimal solution for the GCE problem in polynomial time unless NP $=$ P. In the next section, we will introduce \name, an effective and efficient heuristic that solves the GCE problem.